PowerCodersOrg/powercoders.org/site/content/about/_index.md

   overwhelming amount of volunteers participating as Job Coaches or IT trainers and with many IT companies who were enthusiastic about offering internships.
-  After this promising start, the Powercoders community kept on growing and we are currently running two school centers in Switzerland and one in Italy.
+  After this promising start, the Powercoders community kept on growing and we are currently running a permanent school center in Switzerland and one in Italy.

   ## **Our Impact Report 2019**